-- Model risk: the risk that the prediction of our models may be may be used inappropriately - Legal risk: the risk of loss arising from legal deficiencies in contracts; failure to protect assets; failure to manage legal disputes change of law; or failure to comply with law or regulation or to - discharge duties or responsibilities created by law or regulation. - Strategic and business risk: the risk of significant loss or term interests of our key stakeholders, or from an inability to adapt to - Reputational risk: the risk of damage to the way our reputation and investors, or any other interested party
+- Model risk: the risk that the prediction of our models may be inaccurate, causing us to make sub-optimal decisions, or that a model may be used inappropriately. - Legal risk: the risk of loss arising from legal deficiencies in contracts; failure to protect assets; failure to manage legal disputes appropriately; failure to assess or implement the requirements of a change of law; or failure to comply with law or regulation or to - discharge duties or responsibilities created by law or regulation. - Strategic and business risk: the risk of significant loss or underperformance against planned objectives; damage arising from strategic decisions or their poor implementation that impact the longterm interests of our key stakeholders, or from an inability to adapt to external developments. - Reputational risk: the risk of damage to the way our reputation and brand are perceived by the public, clients, government, colleagues, investors, or any other interested party.